Which Water Filter Should You Choose?

 If the water has an acidic taste, it means there is corrosion present in the pipes.
 It would help if you bought a quality test kit to check the water.
 Look for one where there are different strips to test for chlorine, bacteria, hardness, and more.
 Never use one with a single piece as it only determines the pH level of the water.

 Once you have read the instructions, you need to test the water.
 Use each strip available, submerge it in the water, and wait for the time to compare them to the color chart.
 By doing this, you can determine what substance is present and if it is hazardous.

 Another excellent way to determine contaminants present is with your sensors.
-You can use your smell, for example, if the water has a bleach odor, the treatment’s facility is using chlorine to clean the water.
-If the water smells like a rotten egg when used from the hot and cold water faucet, there are bacteria present in the pipelines.
+You can use your smell; for example, if the water has a bleach odor, the treatment’s facility uses chlorine to clean the water.
+If the water smells like a rotten egg used from the hot and cold water faucet, there are bacteria present in the pipelines.

 Furthermore, you can taste the water if it has a metallic taste.
 The water has a low pH level or high level of minerals.
 With a salty taste, there could be chlorine and sulfate ions present.
 When the water has floating particles with cloudiness, there could be rust present in the pipes.
 Check for a change in the color of the water from black particles, cloudiness, and more.

 Alternatively, you can contact your municipality for a water quality report.
 They are supposed to test the water regularly and have one available.
 However, it would help if you remembered that the test does not consider the pipelines it flows through to reach you.